Battery electric vehicle: Vehicle construction

 GHGs are also emitted when the electric vehicle is being manufactured.
 The lithium-ion batteries used in the vehicle take more materials and energy to produce because of the extraction process of the lithium and cobalt essential to the battery.
 This means the bigger the electric vehicle, the more carbon dioxide emitted.
+The same size-to-emission relationship applies to manufacturing of all products.